 - A. Terminal Objectives-Upon successful completion of this course through class instruction, class participation, and laboratory exercises, the student will be able to do the following: - 1.
 Exhibit aural comprehension through response to questions. - 2.
 Demonstrate control of grammatical structures covered in the text material through oral classroom participation, written assignments, and testing. - 3.
 Exhibit comprehension of reading through participation in class discussion and through testing over content of material assigned. - 4.
 Write in Mandarin Chinese, using vocabulary and grammatical structures appropriate for this course. - 5.
 Speak in his or her own words the cultural content of the course assimilated through text material and the professor's lectures. - 6.
 Use and exhibit knowledge of Mandarin Chinese vocabulary. - 7.
+Demonstrate target cultural understandings and compare cultures through the perspectives, products, and practices of those cultures. - 8.
 Perform most activities listed in the NCSSFL-ACTFL novice mid-level competencies as follow: